Improving Indoor Air Quality In Hospitals

-IAQ is by far the most often ignored of the three ways to transmit disease in health care facilities (the other two being surfaces and human contact).
+Until recent pandemic headlines IAQ was by far the most often ignored of the three ways to transmit disease in health care facilities (the other two being surfaces and human contact).

 What does IAQ stand for?
 Indoor air quality.
-Doctors, infection prevention nurses, and maintenance & engineering department heads are slowly coming around to the idea that hospital air control is just as important as managing surface disinfection and human contact.
+Doctors, infection prevention nurses, government agencies, and maintenance & engineering department heads are quickly coming around to the importance of managing air quality along with surface disinfection and human contact contamination.